banca-aidexa/dev-cafe/2-unit-tests/README.md

 - `Controller` classes provide REST endpoints and deal with HTTP requests and responses
 - `Repository` classes interface with the database and take care of writing and reading data to/from persistent storage
 - `Client` classes talk to other APIs,like fetching JSON responses via HTTP from 3rd party providers
+- `Domain` classes contain our specific Business logic and should not depend on the Framework

 https://martinfowler.com/articles/practical-test-pyramid.html